shera-bhai/password-generator/README.md

 ## Usage

-1. Adjust the password length using the slider.
+1. Adjust the password length using the drop-down menu.
 2. Click the "Generate Password" button to create a new random password.
-3. Click the "Copy to Clipboard" button to copy the generated password.
+3. Click the "Copy Password" button to copy the generated password.
 4. Paste the password into your desired application or website.

 ## Contributing